gvec-group/gvec/docs/user/stages.md

 They also allow running GVEC with a prescribed current profile and refinement.

-For this, the parameters need to be specified in YAML or TOML files, which are more flexible than the classic GVEC-INI files.
+For this, the parameters **need to be specified in YAML or TOML files**, which are more flexible than the classic GVEC-INI files.
 The parameters use the same keys, with a different syntax for specifying the boundary and axis coefficients.

-In addition the parameters for `iota`, `pres` and `sgrid` are grouped together and three new groups of parameters, `I_tor`, `picard_current` and `stages` are available.
+Additionally, the parameters for `iota`, `pres` and `sgrid` are grouped together and three **new groups of parameters**,`I_tor` `picard_current` and `stages` are available.
 If `I_tor`, `picard_current` and `stages` are not present in the parameterfile, a TOML or YAML parameterfile is equivalent to an `.ini` file.

 The `stages` parameter is a list of stages, which are executed in order, for which each parameter can be selected to replace the globally defined or default values.